Skip to content

 -d @test_azure.json

-Successful response indicates: - Azure SQL connection for chat history persistence - Azure Blob prompt template loading - Multi-agent workflow execution
+Successful response indicates: - Cosmos DB connection for chat history persistence - Azure Blob prompt template loading - Multi-agent workflow execution

 Troubleshooting